jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

   A zero indicates that no VLAN is specified, identical to the absence of a C-TAG except for the effects of the <abbr>PCP</abbr> and <abbr>DEI</abbr>.
   The maximum value, 4095, is reserved for the switch.

-Together, these are inserted between the source address and the EtherType.
-There are encoded in the following bitfield:
+Together, these are inserted between the source address and the EtherType, encoded with the following bitfield (bytes are transmitted bit one first):

 <figure>
 <svg viewBox="0 0 660 60" style="display:block;margin:auto;">